kenmoh/ft9jatest/README.md

 ### Description:

-This application help stock traders tracks their profit or loss overtime on per minute interval basis.
+This application help stock traders tracks their profit or loss overtime on per minute interval.

 ### Features: